 The following link provides configuration guides for commonly used systems: Configuration Guides

-When working with Regulated Data, please refer to the applicable Standard, Act or Policy (e.g., PCI DSS, HIPAA, FERPA, NIST SP800-171, etc.) for specific details on any additional controls needed.
-The links below provide guidance on additional controls you may need.
+- When working with Regulated Data, please refer to the applicable Standard, Act, or Policy (e.g., CMMC, PCI DSS, HIPAA, FERPA, NIST SP800-171, etc.) for specific details on any additional controls needed.